The Gut–Brain Connection

 The Emotional Dimension: What Gabor Maté Teaches Us

 Many of us learned early on that being “good,” “calm,” or “strong” meant suppressing our emotions.
 We internalised the message that anger, sadness, or fear were unsafe to show.
 Over time, that suppression doesn’t disappear, it moves inward.
-The gut becomes the place where unfelt emotions live.

 They invite curiosity, not control.